-The research discusses the second-generation Likud leaders, known as the Princes, who have dominated Israeli politics for most of the last three decades: their relations with their parents and the extent to which they have followed in (or diverged from) their footsteps.
+This research discusses the second-generation Likud leaders, known as the Princes, who have dominated Israeli politics for most of the last three decades: their relations with their parents and the extent to which they have followed in (or diverged from) their footsteps.

-A breakthrough in the world’s inter-generational research, the book is for readers interested in political science, sociology, the politics of Israel and the Middle East.
+A breakthrough in the world’s inter-generational research, the book is for readers interested in political science, sociology, and the politics of Israel and the Middle East.

 Introduction Part I – Pain and Pride Part II – The Diadochi Wars Part III – From Princes to Kings Part IV - Likud Breakaway Becomes the Party of Sharon, Olmert and Livni Part V - The Father, the Son, and the Iranian Nuclear Threat Postscript